 1 and externally?

-2 Well, I think the rules are changing with that. Α. Ideally -- we don't live in an ideal world -- but (A) 3 you need a complete record of the interaction with you 4 5 and the patient, especially in terms of a plan, 14:47 6 especially in terms of the explanation you gave to that 7 patient, so it has to be written down.
-Then a letter 8 ideally to both the patient and general practitioner; some people send it to the patient with a copy to the 9 GP, sometimes the other way around.
-That should be 10 14 · 48 11 done within a reasonable timeframe.
+2 Α. Well, I think the rules are changing with that.
+3 Ideally we don't live in an ideal world but (A) 4 you need a complete record of the interaction with you 5 and the patient, especially in terms of a plan, 14:47 6 especially in terms of the explanation you gave to that 7 patient, so it has to be written down.
+Then a letter 8 ideally to both the patient and general practitioner; 9 some people send it to the patient with a copy to the 10 GP, sometimes the other way around.
+That should be 14:48 11 done within a reasonable timeframe.
 24 hours is 12 probably too short a timeframe.
 But the faster you do 13 it, the easier it is to do because you can remember all 14 the aspects of the patient without looking it all up 15 again and trying to find the results in the notes.
-14:48 16 is better to do it, really, at the end of the clinic but the trouble is you're tired at the end of the 17 18 If it's in a place where you have to drive 19 back home with the notes, take the notes somewhere 20 else, you can see how there might be a temptation to 14:48 21 delay the dictation and perhaps forgot to do it all 22 together.

-GP, what was your experience?
+It 14:48 16 is better to do it, really, at the end of the clinic 17 but the trouble is you're tired at the end of the 18 clinic.
+If it's in a place where you have to drive 19 back home with the notes, take the notes somewhere 20 else, you can see how there might be a temptation to 14:48 21 delay the dictation and perhaps forgot to do it all 22 together.
+23 119 Q. Just on directing a letter to the patient and/or the 24 GP, what was your experience?
 Did you do both?

-A. Yes.
-Actually, I think we were one of the first

-people, particularly the Prostate Centre, to write to

-the patient and copy the GP in.
-You know, because the

-patient, somebody like yourself, for example, you want to know what your PSA is and what the management is for
+25 Α. Yes.
+Actually, I think we were one of the first 14:48 26 people, particularly the Prostate Centre, to write to 27 the patient and copy the GP in.
+You know, because the 28 patient, somebody like yourself, for example, you want 29 to know what your PSA is and what the management is for